aaronbieber/coaching-blog/content/posts/the-wheel-of-management.md

 ## The Wheel of Management

-"So," I wondered, "what segments would a Wheel of Management be divided into?"
+"So," I wondered, "what segments would a *Wheel of (Engineering) Management* be divided into?"
 Perhaps if you follow me and read this blog you know the answer already.

 The natural areas of interest are those same six principles I outline in my [Engineering Manager's Charter](https://aaronbieber.coach/charter), which you may want to go flip through as a refresher.

-Here is what my Wheel of Management looks like (with random values):
+This is what I landed on (with random values filled in for illustration):

 {{< img drop "/uploads/the-wheel-of-management-real.jpg" >}}